edgedb/easy-edgedb/chapter3/index.md

 type Country extending Place;
 ```

-We will need to change `places_visited` in the `Person` type now to be a `Place` instead of a `City`.
-After all, characters can visit more places than just cities:
+We will also need to change `places_visited` in `Person` from `City` to `Place` so that it can include many things: the `City` types London and Bistritz, the `Country` type Hungary, and any other types we decide to add later that will extend `Place`.

 ```sdl
 abstract type Person {